raldes/Orders/README.md

 - Using transaction log mining.
 - Using the Outbox pattern.
 This is a transactional table to store the integration events (extending the local transaction)."

-In the solution we use a balanced approach: a transactional database table and a simplified ES pattern.
-We have a event state property, the estate “ready to publish the event,” is set in the original event when commit it to the integration events table.
-Then try to publish the event to the event bus.
+In the solution, we use a balanced approach: a transactional database table and a simplified ES pattern.
+We have an event state property, the estate “ready to publish the event,” is set in the original event when committing it to the integration events table.
+Then try to publish the event on the event bus.
 If the publish-event action succeeds, start another transaction in the origin service and move the state from “ready to publish the event” to “event already published.”

-If the publish-event action in the event bus fails, the data still will not be inconsistent within the origin microservice—it is still marked as “ready to publish the event,” and with respect to the rest of the services, it will eventually be consistent.
+If the publish-event action in the event bus fails, the data still will not be inconsistent within the origin microservice—it is still marked as “ready to publish the event,” and for the rest of the services, it will eventually be consistent.

 We can always have background jobs checking the state of the transactions or integration events.
 If the job finds an event in the “ready to publish the event” state, it can try to republish that event to the event bus.